 To the question as to whether can dogs eat honey – the short answer is yes.
 Honey is full of the vitamins, minerals and antioxidants which your dog needs to stay healthy.

-Honey is safe for dogs to eat in small quantities.
+Hence, it is safe for dogs having honey in small quantities.

 Honey and Its Nutrients